Creating and extending circuits

 Choosing circuit IDs in create cells

-In link protocol version 3 or lower, the nodes choose from only one half of the possible values based on the ORs' public identity keys, in order to avoid collisions.
+In link protocol version 3 or lower, the nodes choose from only one half of the possible values based on the relays’ public identity keys, in order to avoid collisions.
 If the sending node has a lower key, it chooses a CircID with an MSB of 0; otherwise, it chooses a CircID with an MSB of 1.
 (Public keys are compared numerically by modulus.)
-A client with no public key MAY choose any CircID it wishes, since clients never need to process CREATE/CREATE2 cells.
+A client with no public key MAY choose any CircID it wishes, since clients never need to process CREATE2 cells.

 In link protocol version 4 or higher, whichever node initiated the connection MUST set its MSB to 1, and whichever node didn’t initiate the connection MUST set its MSB to 0.